 Stay up to date

-This page tells you about the extension of MOT due dates due to coronavirus (COVID-19).
-It will be updated if anything changes.
+This page tells you about the extension of MOT expiry dates because of coronavirus.

 What you need to do

 Your vehicle’s MOT expiry date will only be updated a few days before it was originally due to expire.

 Three days before your MOT was originally due to expire, check the expiry date has been extended.

 If the expiry date has not been extended 3 days before it was due to expire, email email@example.com.

 You need to include these details in the email:

 The Driver and Vehicle Standards Agency will then: